falconmick/tdd-demo/slides.md

 <!--
-Test Driven Development has largely being dismissed by large swaths of developers, and in some cases, it's applied without a clear understanding of when and how to use its varying styles effectively.
+Test Driven Development has largely being dismissed by large swaths of developers, and in some cases, it's applied without a clear understanding of when; and how; to use its varying tools effectively.
+In this session I will go into the origins test-driven development;
+my personal approach;
-In this session I will go into the origins TDD and how you can fully leverage its powers become a better developer.
+and how you can fully leverage its powers become a better developer.

 But first of all, who am I?
 -->